AKRGames/The-Stoopid-Mod/README.md

 ### Linux Building (UNTESTED):

 1. Open your machine's command prompt/terminal and navigate to your root folder of the mod.
 [An easy guide can be found here!](https://ninjamuffin99.newgrounds.com/news/post/1090480)
-2. Type `lime build linux -debug` or `lime build linux -release` to build the Linux version of the mod.
+2. Type `lime build linux -release` to build the Linux version of the mod.
-3. Type `lime run linux -debug` or `lime run linux -release` to run the Linux version of the mod from the command prompt/terminal.
+3. Type `lime run linux -release` to run the Linux version of the mod from the command prompt/terminal.
 (You can also run the mod from `funkin/export/debug/linux/bin`)

 ### Mac Building (UNTESTED):

 1. Open your machine's command prompt/terminal and navigate to your root folder of the mod.
 [An easy guide can be found here!](https://ninjamuffin99.newgrounds.com/news/post/1090480)
-2. Type `lime build mac -debug` or `lime build mac -release` to build the Mac version of the mod.
+2. Type `lime build mac -release` to build the Mac version of the mod.
-3. Type `lime run mac -debug` or `lime run mac -release` to run the Mac version of the mod from the command prompt/terminal.
+3. Type `lime run mac -release` to run the Mac version of the mod from the command prompt/terminal.
 (You can also run the mod from `funkin/export/debug/mac/bin`)

 ### Windows Building:
 **THIS METHOD REQUIRES AROUND 22 GIGABYTES OF STORAGE.
 SO SAVE UP YOUR STORAGESPACE!!**